karkman/physalia_metagenomics/Day3/README.md

 ## Assembly QC

 Now we have all the assemblies ready and we can use `metaquast` for quality control.
-Activate the assembly environment if its not already activated and run metaquast all short and long read assemblies.
+Activate the assembly environment if it's not already activated and run metaquast on all short- and long-read assemblies.

-First have a look at the different options meatquast has with `metaquast -h`.
+But first, have a look at the different options meatquast has with `metaquast -h`.
 You should at least check the options we are using.
+Then run `metaquast`:

 ```bash
 metaquast.py ASSEMBLY_METAFLYE/*/pilon.fasta ASSEMBLY_MEGAHIT/*/final.contigs.fa \